 The County of San Mateo (County) Board of Supervisors adopted the Disposable Food Service Ware Ordinance (Ordinance) on February 25, 2020, and it went into effect in March 2020.
 This Ordinance aims to regulate and reduce the amount of disposable food service ware, especially those made of plastic, that is used by food facilities in unincorporated areas of San Mateo County.
+The purpose of the new regulations is to reduce single-use food ware made from plastic, which are pervasive pollutants with long-term, harmful impacts on our streets, storm drains, waterways, and our health.
+The County is looking to work together with our local restaurants and other food facilities to make this important initiative a success!

 The Ordinance requires: